 Thomas Markham, Director of Business Management

 Jim Sullivan is the Director of Information Technology for the EDCO Collaborative.
 His experience in technology varies from non-profit, higher education, and K-12 experiences.
-Jim’s role is to also provide direction and support for IT solutions that enhance mission-critical operations while also being responsible for developing and implementing information technology initiatives across all areas of the organization.
-Jim believes in a strong customer focused design of managing technology.
+Jim’s role is to provide direction and support for IT solutions that enhance mission-critical operations while also being responsible for developing and implementing information and educational technology initiatives across all areas of the organization.
+Jim believes in a strong customer-focused design of managing technology.
 He holds an MBA in Information Technology Management from Rivier University.
+Jim is a Google Certified Educator and has also obtained the Certified Education Technology Leader (CETL) credential from the Consortium of School Networking (CoSN) national organization.

 Receptionist & Administrative Assistant